-- Have had surgery on your digestive tract and are not able to digest and absorb nutrients properly
+- Have had surgery on your digestive tract that affects how your body digests nutrients

 Choosing and using supplements

 - Check the label.
-Product labels can tell you what the active ingredient or ingredients are, which nutrients are included, the serving size and the amount of nutrients in each serving.
+Product labels can tell you what the active ingredient or ingredients are, which nutrients are included, the serving size, and the amount of nutrients in each serving.

 - Avoid megadoses.
 Taking more than the recommended daily values can increase your risk of side effects.

 - Watch what you eat.
 Vitamins and minerals are being added to a growing number of foods, including breakfast cereals and beverages.
 If you're also taking supplements, you may be getting more than you realize.
 Taking more than you need is expensive and can increase the risk of side effects.